Summary

 valuestringyes PreviewThe value fo the query argument.

-With the returned datatype, you can know if the query is valid.
+For the results, you can know if the query is valid.
 If it's not, you can drill down diagnostic information, which can include a message and the severity level (e.g., an error, warning, or hint).
-The parameters are listed in the table below, but you'll have to click on the datatype it includes to get more details:
+The choices are listed in the table below, but you'll have to click on the datatype it includes to get more details:

 ParameterTypeRequiredDefaultStabilityDescription